What Has Obama Done? 14 Major Accomplishments

 On October 5, 2016, enough countries ratified the agreement that it went into effect.
 At the 2016 G20 meeting, China and the United States agreed to ratify the agreement.
 These two countries are the world's largest emitters of greenhouse gases.
 On June 1, 2017, Trump announced the U.S. withdrawal from the agreement.

-Obama is the biggest job-creating president in U.S. history.
-His policies put 22.309 million people to work from the depths of the recession in January 2010 to the end of his term.
-That's because unemployment continued to rise even after the recession ended in 2009.
+Obama is the third-best job-creating president in U.S. history.
+His policies put 16 million people to work from the depths of the recession in December 2009 to the end of his term.
+That's because unemployment continued to rise even after the recession ended in July.
 It takes a few months of economic growth before businesses are confident enough to begin hiring again.

 Maintained Continuation of Federal Reserve Policy - Obama appointed Federal Reserve Vice-Chair Janet Yellen to replace Ben Bernanke.
 She maintained an expansionary monetary policy that created the lowest interest rates in 200 years.
 This allowed the early stages of the housing recovery and slow but steady business expansion to continue.
 That's because Treasury yields affect mortgage interest rates.

 Deficit Spending - The major mark against Obama is the increase in the national debt.
 Part of the reason for this increase was the deficit spending he used to stimulate the economy.
 Deficits fell in his second term.
-Obama's total projected deficits are $6.576 trillion.
+Obama's total deficits were $6.785 trillion, more than any other president.

 No Personal Scandal - One achievement has gone unnoticed but is nevertheless admirable.
 That's Obama's unblemished personal record.
 President Obama has served longer than any president in decades without the appearance of the word “scandal” on the front page of The Washington Post.
 The Washington Monthly has published Obama's top 50 accomplishments.